 “Check your email,” Kerry mouthed to me.

 I nodded and took a seat at my desk.
 Sure enough, I had an invite for an interview next Monday.
 I was surprised at my disappointment.
-I hadn’t expected to make it so far, especially with my lack in experience.
+I hadn’t expected to make it so far, especially with my lack of experience.
 I was an interview away from my first fulltime job, and it was almost depressing.
 However, I still had Blake to compete against.
-Regina was the manager, but she still reported to Mitch.
-I’d be a fool to think that Mitch wouldn’t influence her final decision.
+Regina was the manager, but she still reported to Stu.
+I’d be a fool to think he wouldn’t influence her final decision.

 I spent the rest of the week preparing for my interview.
 Although I had no experience in HR other than my temp work, which amounted to absolutely nothing, I had to formulate the best bullshit answer to fool them into believing that I was the most qualified candidate.
-I was Editor In Chief for my university’s poetry magazine while I was studying for my Master’s.
+I was Editor-In-Chief for my university’s poetry magazine while I was studying for my Master’s.
 I interviewed and hired all of my staff.
 Granted, there were only ten, and most of them were freshmen getting paid $50 a month, but that had to count for something.
-What more could Blake have had over me other than the fact that he was the offspring of the head of the entire department.
+What more could Blake have had over me other than the fact that he was the offspring of the head of the entire department?
 Before this job, he was delivering pizzas.
 A guy his age still delivering pizzas did not have ambition.
 I did.
-Who else would willingly move to a state that was literally flatter than a pancake (seriously, I knew a guy who received a grant to research Kansas’ topography) if given the opportunity?
+Who else dreamed of moving to a state that was literally flatter than a pancake (seriously, I knew a guy who received a grant to research Kansas’ topography) if given the opportunity?

-Unfortunately, Blake skipped into the office wearing Khaki pants, Sperry’s, and a striped Polo shirt as if the job he was about to interview for was a shooing and that no one had just lost her source of income because of him.
+Unfortunately, Blake skipped into the office wearing Khaki pants, Sperry’s, and a striped Polo shirt as if the job he was about to interview for was a done deal, and that a woman had not just lost her source of income because of him.
 Meanwhile, I had on a black pants suit, my sister’s hand-me-down pumps, and a fuchsia blouse.
-I had even straightened my hair, which took up most of my Sunday afternoon and evening,
+I had even straightened my hair, which took up most of my Sunday afternoon and evening.

 Blake was first to be interviewed.
 It went fast too.
 He was back at his desk in forty-five minutes.
 However, judging from the crooked grin on his face, his quick interview might have hindered my chances rather than helped them.
 The first round of the interview was with Regina.
 I walked into her office with what I assumed was a confident stride, though my mind was on Amanda.
 She had only turned 22 last month, and already her life had been ruined twice over by father and son.
 I wanted to whisk her away to my imaginary diner in Kansas.
 Introduce her to chef Luscious.
 He had big lips and a long tongue, and was all about pleasing his women before he let himself get any.